HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 ### The compiler

-The compiler is a program that converts (or "compiles") the source you write into a program that you can run (an "executable").
-You can send the resulting executable to other people too, and they can run it without installing the compiler (like you've been doing so far with various programs you've been using).
+The compiler is a program that converts (or "compiles") the source you write into a program that you can run - an "executable".
+You can send the resulting executable to other people too, and they can run it without installing the compiler, like you've been doing so far with various programs you've been using.

 Not all languages require compilation.
 This, and the process of compilation will be explained in more details in later chapters.

-The popular C++ compilers are: Clang, GCC, and MSVC (in my order of preference, but any of them will work fine).
+The popular C++ compilers are: Clang, GCC, and MSVC, in my order of preference, but either of them will work fine.

 ### The IDE

 Not strictly necessary, especially for a beginner.
-IDEs are text editors for programmers.
-"IDE" stands for "integrated development environment", where "integrated" means it *combines* together various useful programming tools.
+"IDE" stands for "integrated development environment", where "integrated" means it *combines* various useful programming tools like a text editor, debugger and build system.

-Some popular IDEs are: Visual Studio Code, Visual Studio (two unrelated programs despite the similar names), CLion, XCode, QtCreator.
+Some popular IDEs are Visual Studio, CLion, XCode and QtCreator.

 ### How to install?

 I have [**a separate tutorial**](/tooling/README.md) to guide you through the process.
-That tutorial explains how to install and configure Visual Studio Code with the Clang compiler (or GCC if you prefer).
+It explains how to install and configure Visual Studio Code with the Clang compiler (or GCC if you prefer).
 If you want to use something else, install it on your own and come back here.

-If you already installed Visual Studio Code, I still recommend reading that tutorial.
-Some people use VSC without really understand what's going on, and my tutorial aims to fix that.
+If you've already installed Visual Studio Code, I still recommend reading that tutorial.
+Some people use VSC without really understand what's going on, and the tutorial aims to fix that.

-If you decide to use that tutorial, **read the first few chapters only**.
-As soon as you're able to compile the simple program above, stop reading that tutorial and leave it for later.
+If you decide to use the tutorial, **read the first few chapters only**.
+As soon as you're able to compile the simple program above, stop reading and leave it for later.
 Continue learning C++ from here, and read that tutorial in parallel.

 ### Online compilers

 There are websites that let you compile and run simple programs without installing anything.
-They can sometimes be useful (to test small programs), but are unsuitable for any serious work.
+They can be useful to test small programs, but are unsuitable for any serious work.
 I don't recommend using them for learning.
-Install a proper compiler on your machine instead of using those.
+Install a compiler on your machine instead of using them.

 ## What this program means

-Now you should be able to compile and run the simple program I've shown above.
-Here it is again:
+Now you should be able to compile and run this simple program:

 ```cpp
 #include <iostream>